Extending CSST Emulator to post-DESI era: Discussions

 Previous results have demonstrated that the spectra of auxiliary $w$CDM or $w_0w_a$CDM models can reliably approximate those of a target $w_0w_a$CDM model if the conditions outlined in Section~\ref{sec:equivalence} are met.
 This allows the parameter space of $w_0$ and $w_a$ covered by the original \csstemu to be effectively extended through the spectral equivalence approach.
 In this section, we determine the extended parameter space.

 In the subsequent analysis, the cosmological parameters $\Omega_m$, $\Omega_b$, $h$, $n_s$, and $\sum m_{\nu}$ are fixed to the values adopted in the extended dynamic dark energy simulations.
-We also verify that the results are insensitive to the variations in these six cosmological parameters.
 A uniform grid of $\sim 30,000$ samples is then generated within the ranges of $w_0\in [-2,0]$ and $w_a\in [-4,2]$.
 For each sampled cosmology and redshift, we identify the corresponding auxiliary $w$CDM and $w_0w_a$CDM models as in Section~\ref{sec:desi-era}.
 To guarantee the reliability of predictions from \csstemu, we retain only those auxiliary models that satisfy $w_{eq}(z) \in [-1.30, -0.70]$, or $w_{0,eq}(z) \in [-1.30, -0.70]$ and $w_{a,eq}(z) \in [-0.50, 0.50]$.
 At each redshift $z\in [0,3]$, the resulting extended ranges of $w_0$ and $w_a$ are illustrated in Figure~\ref{fig:extended_range}.
 The dark and light blue regions denote the extended parameter space obtained by seeking auxiliary $w$CDM and $w_0w_a$CDM cosmology, respectively.
 While the gray shaded area indicates the original range of \texttt{CSST Emulator}.
 The orange ellipses denote the $2\sigma$ contours of the combined DESI DR2 BAO and CMB constraints.
 Different panels correspond to different redshifts.
 For $z\geq 2.0$, the DESI DR2+CMB posterior slightly exceeds the extended range derived from spectral equivalence with $w$CDM auxiliary models.
-This behavior is consistent with the emulator extrapolation observed for the auxiliary models of dde002 and dde003 in Section~\ref{sec:desi-era}.
+This behavior is consistent with the emulator extrapolation observed for the auxiliary models of dde002 and dde007 in Section~\ref{sec:desi-era}.
 When the spectral equivalence framework is extended to include $w_0w_a$CDM auxiliary models, however, the entire observational posterior is fully encompassed.
-At lower redshifts ($z \leq 1.5$), the extended ranges obtained from both $w$CDM and $w_0w_a$CDM auxiliary models completely cover the $95\%$ confidence region of the DESI DR2+CMB posterior.
+At lower redshifts ($z \leq 1.5$), the extended ranges obtained from both $w$CDM and $w_0w_a$CDM auxiliary models completely cover the $95\%$ confidence region of the DESI DR2+CMB posterior. { Furthermore, we also exhibit the forecast of the CSST survey by yellow ellipses, which is derived from the Fisher matrix analysis of the convergence power spectrum $C(\ell)$ with $30\leq\ell \leq 3000$ from Yao et al. 2024~\cite{2024MNRAS.527.5206Y}.
+The posterior region of the CSST survey is also fully covered by the extended parameter space.
+Although this Fisher forecast is performed using $\Lambda$CDM as the fiducial model, we do not expect the figure of merit to vary much if the DESI best-fit cosmology is chosen as the fiducial.
+This demonstrates that the extended \csstemu can provide reliable predictions for the upcoming CSST survey, which will significantly improve the constraints on dark energy properties. }